Convergence to Utility Maximization and the Indifference Hypothesis: Design of the Experiment

 We now turn to menus that contain more than two lotteries.
-From those with three such items, menu $\{A1,A2,C1\}$ has a FOSDominant lottery (A1) and therefore presents a relatively easy decision.
-A1 is ``nearly'' a FOSDominant lottery at menu $\{A1,A2,C2\}$ as well, dominating C2 in most of the relevant monetary range, and featuring twice as high an expected value (see Table \ref{tab:fosd} in Appendix E for more details).
-On the other hand, menus $\{A1,B1,B2\}$ and $\{B1,B2,D\}$ do not have a dominant lottery under either the FOSD or SOSD criterion, although A1 and D, respectively, properly SOSDdominate B1 and ``nearly'' dominate B2 also, doing so for all $x\in [0,22.143]$ (see Table \ref{tab:sosd} in Appendix E for more details).
-Finally, for these reasons, lottery $A1$ was ``nearly'' FOSDominant at menu $\{A1,A2,C1,C2\}$ whereas no such option was available at $\{A1,B1,B2,D\}$, although A1 was ``nearly'' SOSDominant at the latter menu.
-Together with the nine binary menus above and their respective tests, the presence of these 3- and 4-lottery menus further allow for testing WARP and Contraction Consistency.
-In addition, the two quaternary menus invite tests for potential \textit{``choice-overload''} effects \citep{iyengar_lepper00} whereby avoiding/deferring choice is more likely at larger menus.\footnote{\cite{dean-ravindran-stoye} is a related recent study that, utilizing repeated choice data, develops a new method to test if (and to ultimately confirm that) opting for the default option--which in the authors' experimental data on choices from arithmetic tasks was the simplest feasible option and always consisted of the same single number--was more likely in larger than in smaller menus.
-Similar to the many choice overload studies in psychology (see, specifically, references in the meta-analyses by \citeauthor{scheibehenne-greifeneder-todd}, 2010 and \citeauthor{chernevetal15}, 2015), our experimental design does not feature a default option of the same kind as the other feasible alternatives but, instead, a choice-avoidance/deferral outside option.} In particular, they allow us to test whether any such effect is influenced by the presence or absence of a dominant alternative, as suggested, for example, by the meta-analyses on choice overload that were conducted by \cite{scheibehenne-greifeneder-todd} and \cite{chernevetal15}, and as predicted by decision processes that are based on dominant choice with incomplete preferences \citep[Section 2]{gerasimou18}.
-If such a mechanism is present in our data, then we should intuitively observe more violations of Decisiveness at menu $\{A1,B1,B2,D\}$, which lacks a FOSDominant lottery, than at menu $\{A1,A2,C1,C2\}$, which ``nearly'' does have such a clearly superior option.
+From those with three such items, menu \{A1, A2, C1\} has a FOSDominant lottery (A1) and therefore presents a relatively easy decision.
+A1 is ``nearly'' a FOSDominant lottery at menu \{A1, A2, C2\} as well, dominating C2 in most of the relevant monetary range, and featuring twice as high an expected value (see Table \ref{tab:fosd} in O.A.\ref{a6} for more details).
+On the other hand, menus \{A1, B1, B2\} and \{B1, B2, D\} do not have a dominant lottery under either the FOSD or SOSD criterion, although A1 and D, respectively, properly SOSDdominate B1 and ``nearly'' dominate B2 as well, doing so for all $x\in [0,22.143]$ (see Table \ref{tab:sosd} in O.A.\ref{a6} for more details).
+Finally, for these reasons, lottery A1 was ``nearly'' FOSDominant at menu \{A1, A2, C1, C2\}, whereas no such option was available at \{A1, B1, B2, D\}, although A1 was ``nearly'' SOSDominant at the latter menu.
+Together with the nine binary menus above and their respective tests, the presence of these 3- and 4-lottery menus further allows for testing WARP and Contraction Consistency.
+In addition, the two quaternary menus invite tests for potential \textit{``choice-overload''} effects \citep{iyengar_lepper00} whereby avoiding/deferring choice is more likely at larger menus.
+In particular, they allow us to test whether any such effect is influenced by the presence/absence of a dominant alternative, as suggested, for example, by the meta-analyses conducted by \cite{scheibehenne-greifeneder-todd} and \cite{chernevetal15}, and as predicted by decision processes that are based on dominant choice with incomplete preferences \citep[Section 2]{gerasimou18}.
+If such a mechanism is present in our data, then we should intuitively observe more violations of Decisiveness at menu \{A1, B1, B2, D\}, which lacks a FOSDominant lottery, than at menu \{A1, A2, C1, C2\}, which ``nearly does'' have such a clearly superior option.